consensus-shipyard/ipc-libs/docs/quickstart-calibration.md

 If you'd like to interact with your subnet using Metamask or other tooling, you should deploy a `lotus-gateway` instance for tokenless RPC access.

+>💡 The instructions below assume you do not have a local `lotus` set-up.
+If you do, you may want to create a separate directory for `lotus-gw` and pass it as an argument to the application.

 * Install Go [Linux] ([details](https://go.dev/doc/install))
 ```bash
 curl -fsSL https://golang.org/dl/go1.19.7.linux-amd64.tar.gz | sudo tar -xz -C /usr/local